isb-cgc/ISB-CGC-pipelines/README.md

 gcloud compute ssh my-pipeline-workstation
 ```

 For more information about the `gcloud compute` command and all of its possible arguments, please refer to the [documentation](https://cloud.google.com/compute/docs/gcloud-compute/).
-Also, if you had to select a **zone** in order to start up a GCE VM, you should look at this [information](https://cloud.google.com/compute/docs/regions-zones/regions-zones#choosing_a_region_and_zone) about choosing a default region and zone, and then set your default configuration like this (for example):
+Also, if you had to select a **zone** in order to start up a GCE VM (above), you should look at this [information](https://cloud.google.com/compute/docs/regions-zones/regions-zones#choosing_a_region_and_zone) about choosing a default region and zone, and then set your default configuration like this (for example):
 ```
 gcloud config set compute/region us-west1
 gcloud config set compute/zone us-west1-b